Wabtey/isaac/README.md

 # isaac
-Project L2 Informatic ISTIC Semester 3, Object Programmation
+Project L2 Informatic ISTIC Semester 3, Object Programming

 In this fanbase game, _inspired_ by the famous **BINDING OF ISAAC** (gameplay repentance)